fbpx

 After a rural healthy breakfast and freshly brewed coffee, be ready for today’s adventure, transporting you back to the Middle Ages along The Great Silk Road.
 Our first stop is the 13th-century Selim Caravanserai, a hub for traders from China, India, and Europe.
 At the top of the mountain pass enjoy a breathtaking view of the cascading mountains fading in the horizon.

 Our journey continues to a historical village boasting the world’s largest collection of khachkars( cross-stones).
 Here we will visit a family cheese farm to taste locally crafted cheeses aged in wine and brandy.
-As we drive along Lake Sevan, one of the highest freshwater lakes at an altitude of around 2000m above the sea.
-Lunch is served in the lakeside restaurant.
+As we drive along Lake Sevan, one of the highest freshwater lakes at an altitude of around 2000m above sea.
+We continue to the Tsovazard village for Family lunch.

 Our route leads us to the “little Switzerland” of Armenia, Dilijan, renowned for its national parks to refresh and enjoy the mountainous air.
 Explore the charming Old Dilijan Complex with wooden balconies and artisans’ shops during a brief walk.